 Processing Cinema captures

-You may need to re-encode these files for Depthkit if your camera uses a codec unsupported by Windows Media Foundation.
-Re-encode to H.264 (mp4) for Depthkit.
+Re-encoding: You may need to re-encode these files for Depthkit if your camera uses a codec unsupported by Windows Media Foundation.
+Examples of this are proprietary video formats like RED's Redcode RAW, or Blackmagic's BRAW.
+You can use software like Adobe Media incoder to re-encode the footage to H.264 or H.265 (mp4) for Depthkit - Just ensure that the resolution and framerate stay identical to the original clips.

-In the Edit window Library, select the clip that you would like to process.
+In Depthkit's Edit window Library, select the clip that you would like to process.
 By default, the take is already set up with the sensor video in the 3D view port.

 1. Expand the Cinema Capture Panel and click the Enable Cinema Capture button to enable the linking of the cinema captures to the sensor captures.